[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 They lunched at the casino buffet, as they had every Sunday before he left home.
 She listened as he talked about his time away between ravenous bites of his favorite things.
 He’d been a violinist for the summer before waiting tables at The Russian Tea Room.
 It sounded exciting, yet she couldn’t hold her tongue on the drive back to Brigantine.

 “Andrej,” she said at the last red light.
-“You don’t have to tell me what happened, but I want you to never disappear like that again, please,”
+“You don’t have to tell me what happened, but never disappear like that again,”

 His hand found hers on the steering wheel.

 Andrew emptied the first duffle bag onto the floor and found that his last seven months needed a good wash.
-The other duffle sat beside it, and curious to see what Sash had packed, he set upon it like a child at Christmas.
+The other duffle sat beside it.
+Curious to see what Sash left behind, he set upon it like a child at Christmas.

 “Where’d you get that?” she asked of the flag.